FREE Webinar - Unlock the Power of Positive Mental Health in the Workplace

 PPE refers to the protective clothing and equipment (hard helmets, hand protection, eye protection, etc.) that employees wear to keep themselves safe.
 It is, therefore, essential to inform them about its benefits.

-Having workers wear hard helmets is a good idea if there is a possibility of objects falling during work.
+Having workers wear hard helmets is a good idea if objects can fall during work.

 3. Safety Training: